staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 1. Optional: Generate a 360 image using skybox.blockadelabs.com.
 Download it to your computer.

-2. Import a 360 image somewhere into Assets/_Presenter/_Your Project.
+2. Import a 360 image in the Assets/_Presenter/_Your Project/Images folder.

-3. In the image settings, change the Max Size to 8192.
+3. In the image settings for the imported image, change the Max Size to 8192.

 4. From Assets/_Presenter/Prefabs, nest a "360 Image" prefab under a "Chapter" prefab in your scene.